-The system has the following inputs and outputs, which are available to the user to control and manage the generation of ozone see the wiring diagram in the appendix:
+The system has the following inputs and outputs, which are available to the user to control and manage the generation of ozone - see the terminal connection diagram in the appendix.

 "Pause" contact input

 This input can be used to place the system in PAUSE status.
 The input is isolated from all other electrical components of the system.